AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/cloud-activation.md

 1. You have now successfully connected to your [!DNL MBI] account.

-1. After you have successfully connected [!DNL MBI] to your Commerce database, contact your Customer Success Manager to coordinate the next steps, such as setting up integrations and other configuration steps.
+1. After you have successfully connected [!DNL MBI] to your Commerce database, contact your Adobe Account Team to coordinate the next steps, such as setting up integrations and other configuration steps.

 1. When you finish configuration, you can [sign in](../getting-started/sign-in.md) to your [!DNL MBI] account.